marnauortega/danone-hackathon/README.md

 <br/>

-- Fully deployment to Vercel on the edge.
+- Fully deployed to Vercel on the edge.

 <br/><br/>